Wayfair's 4th of July sale is the perfect excuse to redecorate | CNN Underscored

 Mercury Row Apgar Genuine Leather Square Arm Sofa ($1,269.99, originally $1,679.99; wayfair.com)

-Sometimes the simplest pieces and make the biggest statements, and this genuine leather sofa — available in two colors — is one of them.
-The modern, mid-century aesthetic exudes, “I have my life together” energy, even if that’s not so true outside of your decor choices.
+Sometimes the simplest pieces make the biggest statements, and this genuine leather sofa — available in two colors — is one of them.
+The modern, midcentury aesthetic exudes “I have my life together” energy, even if that’s not so true outside of your decor choices.

 PowerXL 5.3-Quart Air Fryer ($90.99, originally $179.99; wayfair.com)